uttori/uttori-wiki/docs/wiki.md

 <a name="UttoriWiki+saveValid"></a>

 ### uttoriWiki.saveValid(request, response, _next)
-Handles saving documents, and changing the slug of documents, the redirecting to the document.
+Handles saving documents, and changing the slug of documents, then redirecting to the document.

 Hooks:
 - `filter` - `document-save` - Passes in the document.